botsquad/bubble-match/README.md

 a specific part of a string: `/KL(?<flight_number>\d+)/` matches KL12345 and extracts `12345` as the `flight_number` capture.

+### Per-token regular expressions

+`/regex/T`

+The special regex flag `T` is used to indicate that the regex should be run against a single token instead of against the raw text of the sentence.

+This will make the regex capturing much more 'narrow'.
+The regex start and end symbols (`^` and `$`) are automatically added to the regex, so eg the BML `/\d{4}/T` will match the token "1234" but _not_ "12345".

 ### OR / grouping construct

 Use parentheses combined with the pipe `|` character to specify an OR clause.